-And this kind of continues, until eventually most of everybody else joins the party and you have now a bigger group and people joining in and then more and more people continue to join until pretty much everybody at the party, or everybody on the field, mostly everybody actually goes up and starts dancing.
+And this kind of continues, until eventually most of everybody else joins the party, and you have now a more significant group and people joining in, and then more and more people continue to participate until pretty much everybody at the party, or everybody on the field, mostly everybody actually goes up and starts dancing.
 They’re not worried about it.

 Supply and demand

-The way that this really works is due to the supply and demand.
+The way that this works is due to the supply and demand.
 So what is demand?
-Demand is buyers, supply are sellers.
+Demand is buyers.
+Supply are sellers.

 Sellers are selling the stock, buyers are buying the stock, so as you have one person coming in, he’s a buyer, but initially that stock, if you look at a chart, initially that stock starts to kind of move to the upside.